SgtPooki/helia-verified-fetch-cli/README.md

 # @sgtpooki/helia-verified-fetch-cli

-`@sgtpooki/helia-verified-fetch-cli` is a command-line interface tool designed to facilitate the download and fetching of content using the Helia protocol and `@helia/verified-fetch`.
+`@sgtpooki/helia-verified-fetch-cli` is a command-line interface tool designed to facilitate the download and fetching of content using the javascript IPFS implementation,  [Helia](https://github.com/ipfs/helia), and [`@helia/verified-fetch`](https://github.com/ipfs/helia-verified-fetch/tree/main/packages/verified-fetch).
 It leverages various block brokers such as bitswap and trustless gateways to ensure secure and efficient data retrieval.

 ## Installation